figuerom16/zjax/Readme.md

 ## Why not just use HTMX or Hotwire?

 HTMX and friends broke new ground implementing the idea of *declarative AJAX* to be *sprinkled into* the DOM.
-Zjax implements the same functionality with **simpler syntax** *and* also facilitates **client-side JavaScript** without adding Alpine or Stimulus.
+Zjax implements the same functionality with **simpler syntax** *and* also facilitates **client-side JavaScript** without the need for an additional JS library like Alpine or Stimulus.

 ## Getting started